De Sitter-invariant approach to cosmology: Final remarks

-There is today a growing feeling that the current problems of quantum gravity and cosmology will require new physics to be solved.
-As mentioned in the Introduction, the de Sitter-invariant approach gives rise to deviations concerning the Poincaré-invariant approach, precisely for energies comparable to the Planck energy and at the universe's large scale.
-Accordingly, the de Sitter-invariant approach may eventually provide the new physics necessary to deal with those open problems.
-Of course, despite its distinctive properties, the de Sitter-invariant approach to cosmology has yet to be scrutinized against all cosmological data to probe its viability.
+There is a growing feeling today that solving the current problems of quantum gravity and cosmology will require new physics.
+By construction, the de Sitter-invariant approach to cosmology gives rise to deviations concerning the Poincaré-invariant approach, precisely for energies comparable to the Planck energy and at the universe's large scale.
+Accordingly, this approach may eventually provide the necessary new physics to tackle those problems.